K-d tree: Nearest neighbor search

 Generally the algorithm uses squared distances for comparison to avoid computing square roots.
 Additionally, it can save computation by holding the squared current best distance in a variable for comparison.

 The algorithm can be extended in several ways by simple modifications.
-It can provide the k nearest neighbours to a point by maintaining k current bests instead of just one.
+It can provide the k nearest neighbors to a point by maintaining k current bests instead of just one.
 A branch is only eliminated when k points have been found and the branch cannot have points closer than any of the k current bests.

 It can also be converted to an approximation algorithm to run faster.
-For example, approximate nearest neighbour searching can be achieved by simply setting an upper bound on the number of points to examine in the tree or by interrupting the search process based upon a real time clock (which may be more appropriate in hardware implementations).
-The nearest neighbour for points that are already in the tree can be achieved by not updating the refinement for nodes that give zero distance.
+For example, approximate nearest neighbor searching can be achieved by simply setting an upper bound on the number of points to examine in the tree or by interrupting the search process based upon a real time clock (which may be more appropriate in hardware implementations).
+The nearest neighbor for points that are already in the tree can be achieved by not updating the refinement for nodes that give zero distance.
 As a result, this has the downside of discarding points that are not unique but are co-located with the original search point.

-Approximate nearest neighbour is useful in real-time applications such as robotics due to the significant speed increase gained by not searching for the best point exhaustively.
+Approximate nearest neighbor is useful in real-time applications such as robotics due to the significant speed increase gained by not searching for the best point exhaustively.
 One of its implementations is best-bin-first search.